heikkilamarko/todo-app/README.md

 127.0.0.1    minio.todo-app.com
 ```

 2. Make sure you have the unencrypted secrets in the `env` directory.
-See [Secrets Management](secrets/) for details.
+See [Configuration and Secrets Management](config/) for details.

 3. Run Docker Compose